 several miles away in central Baghdad, where the force of the blasts could be felt.
 The blasts came at times sporadically, at times in rapid succession, lasting into the night.
-Helicopters were seen in the night sky flying over the area.
-The blaze broke out in an ammunition holding area, where material is kept temporarily before distribution to the units at Falcon, said Lt.
-Col. Jonathan Withington, a spokesman at the base.
-He said more than three battalions were stationed there at the time of the fire but he would not give a specific number of troops.
-"There is a lot of ammunition there, but it's not a full storage depot," he said.
-"This does not degrade our operational ability at all.'
-He said the cause of the fire was under investigation.
+Helicopters were seen in the night sky flying The blaze broke out in an ammunition holding area, where material is kept temporarily before distribution to the units at Falcon, said Lt.
+Col. Jonathan Withington, a spokesman at the He said more than three battalions were stationed there at the time of the fire but he would not give a specific number of "There is a lot of ammunition there, but it's not a full storage depot," he said.
+"This does not degrade our operational ability He said the cause of the fire was under investigation.